SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_2_spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

 - Amount below 100.
 This should send the auto-approval form to the **My Inbox**.

-You have successfully built Sales Order Approval Business process and is now ready to integrate with SAP Build Apps.
+You have successfully built the Sales Order Approval Business process and it is now ready to integrate with SAP Build Apps.

 ## Next Step